This add-on lets you toggle facets (and other elements) based on certain conditions.

 $ACTIVE

-If you need to target an other element surrounding active facets, for example a <h3> heading that precedes them, you accomplish that like this:
+If you need to target another element surrounding active facets, for example, a <h3> heading that precedes them, you accomplish that like this:

 How to use custom fUtil code?